joeyjurjens/django-es-facets/README.md

 It must return a Q type, which is actually a function from `python-elasticsearch-dsl`.

 Unlike the `FacetField`, there's no default implementation for `FilterField` as it's up to you how and what the user should be able to filter on.
-However, in the `django-oscar-es` package I have created the `PriceInputFilterField`, which allows users to enter the minimum and maximum price.
+However, in the `django-oscar-es` package, There's the `PriceInputFilterField`, which allows users to enter the minimum and maximum price.
 That implementation looks like this:

 ```python
 class PriceInputWidget(forms.MultiWidget):